Tupac Shakur is widely considered one of the most influential and successful rappers of all time.

 Tupac Shakur's Diamond certified album All Eyez on Me, the first double-length album in hip-hop history, abandoned his introspective lyrics for volatile gangsta rap.

-On September 7,1996, Tupac Shakur was shot four times by an unidentified assailant in a drive-by shooting in Las Vegas; he died six days later.
+On September 7,1996, Tupac Shakur was shot four times by an unidentified assailant in a drive-by shooting in Paradise, Nevada; he died six days later.

 In 2002, Tupac Shakur was inducted into the Hip-Hop Hall of Fame.

-Tupac Shakur was born on June 16,1971, in the East Harlem section of Upper Manhattan, New York City.
+Tupac Amaru Shakur was born on June 16,1971, in East Harlem, Manhattan, New York City to Afeni Shakur and Billy Garland.

-Tupac Shakur was named after Tupac Amaru II, the descendant of the last Incan ruler, who was executed in Peru in 1781 after his failed revolt against Spanish rule.
+Tupac Shakur was named after Tupac Amaru II, a descendant of the last Incan ruler, who was executed in Peru in 1781 after his revolt against Spanish rule.

 Mutulu Tupac Shakur was apprehended in 1986 and subsequently convicted for a 1981 robbery of a Brinks armored truck, during which police officers and a guard were killed.

-Tupac Shakur's godmother, Assata Tupac Shakur, is a former member of the Black Liberation Army, who was convicted of the first-degree murder of a New Jersey State Trooper and is still wanted by the FBI.
+Tupac Shakur's godmother, Assata Tupac Shakur, is a former member of the Black Liberation Army who was convicted in 1977 of the first-degree murder of a New Jersey State Trooper.

 Tupac Shakur transferred to the Baltimore School for the Arts in the tenth grade, where he studied acting, poetry, jazz, and ballet.

-At the Baltimore School for the Arts, Tupac Shakur befriended actress Jada Pinkett, who became a subject of some of his poems.
+At the Baltimore School for the Arts, Tupac Shakur befriended actress Jada Pinkett, who became the subject of some of his poems.

 Tupac Shakur listened to a diverse range of music that included Kate Bush, Culture Club, Sinead O'Connor, and U2.